Jsouthern777/AIproject1/src/README.md

 and the right column corresponds to a shift that that employee is available to work.
 A few test cases are included in the zip file, but more can be easily generated and tested using testBuilder.java.

+Notes on interpretation:
+When a set of domains prints out, the left column labeled 'Hour' corresponds to the shift being assigned, and the 'Available Employees' column is a list of any employess that are available to work that shift.
+As the code progresses domains will shrink to zero.
+When the code finishes the domains will contain only one employee and that is the employee assigned to work the corresponding shift